Federico-Conti/digital-forensics/assignement/filesystem/report1.md

 - The secondary GPT header was successfully located at LBA 8191.
 - The partition entries were parsed, revealing that:

 > Entry 2 defines a partition of type Linux File System.
 > This partition starts at sector 2048, consistent with previous findings from `mmls`.

 \begin{center}
 \includegraphics[width=1 \linewidth]{./assignement/filesystem/media/1.1.png}
+\captionof{figure}{find original partition in third GPT backup entry}
+\label{fig:hex-analysis-3}
 \end{center}

 ## Data Recovery

+The partition was identified as NTFS, confirming that the original system was likely Microsoft-based.

 ``` bash
 fsstat -o 2048 console.dd